Oreoluwa100/Movie-Recommendation-System/README.md

 **Item Based Collaborative Filtering**

- This explores the relationships between items(movies) and recommends movies based on similarity between the movies using the user's ratings for these movies.
+ This explores the relationships between items(movies) and recommends movies based on similarity between the movies by using the user's ratings for these movies as the feature

 **K-Nearest Neighbors (KNN) Algorithm**